Language selection

 **High School Graduation Certificate (Diploma)**

-Each applicant into a Bachelor programme must deliver an officially authorized copy of a secondary school graduation certificate and, if the school certificate does not clearly show the content and scope of subjects that were studied, also certified secondary school transcripts with an official translation into English or Czech (if issued in a different language to these).
+Each applicant into a Bachelor programme must deliver an officially authorized copy of a secondary school graduation certificate and also certified secondary school transcripts with an official translation into English or Czech (if issued in a different language to these).
 Those applicants, who completed their secondary education at a secondary school abroad, must deliver one of the following documents:

 - a document about a general recognition of equality or validity of a foreign secondary school graduation certificate in the Czech Republic (so-called "nostrification"), or